 The order of the tabs of this LibGuide visualise the order of 'thinking' and 'doing' when you are searching for information.
 Go through the tabs one by one, from left to right and from top to bottom.

-It also offers an introduction to a number of often consulted databases and websites in the field of Public International Law (tab 4.).
+This LibGuide also offers an introduction to a number of often consulted databases and websites in the field of Public International Law (tab 4.).
 Explore the databases that are mentioned and you will develop your own online searching skills.

 For the Moot Court you are expected to find relevant documents yourself.
 That is why we recommend you to read all tabs of this LibGuide.
 You may read this LibGuide on your own.

 Utrecht University staff and students have off-campus access to the electronic journals, e-books and electronic databases of Utrecht University Library.